openbikesensor/portal/README.md

 (re-)create the functions in the SQL database that are used when generating vector tiles.

-You should also import OpenStreetMap data now, see below for instructions.
+You should also [import OpenStreetMap data](docs/osm-import.md) now.

 ### Boot the application